 First, notice the goal in mind?

 He contends that the preservation of liberty lies in breaking up the government into different departments that each have a will of their own and as little influence on the appointment or election of the members in the other departments—to keep them as independent as possible.
-See, make each department feel as if it is it’s own government within itself.
+Make each department feel as if it’s it’s own government within itself.
 Doing so leads to each separate and distinct department developing its own ambition for power.

 “But the great security against a gradual concentration of the several powers in the same department, consists in giving to those who administer each department the necessary constitutional means and personal motives to resist encroachments of the others.”